-Strong Foundations is now providing telehealth therapy sessions.
+Strong Foundations provides telehealth and limited in person therapy sessions.
 You can meet with your therapist over a secure connection without leaving your home.
 Contact us at 412 368 2211 to learn more.

 THERAPY FOR CHILDREN AND ADULTS